What is the Pemulwuy Project?

 Q & A

-Pemulwuy will breathe new life into the Block, and restore a strong and healthy Aboriginal and Torres Strait Islander community to Redfern with an emphasis on cultural values, spirituality and employment.
+To breathe new life into the land, and restore a strong and healthy Aboriginal and Torres Strait Islander community to Redfern with an emphasis on cultural values, spirituality and employment.

-We want our community to come together to realise this vision – we are stronger together.
+We want our community to come together, to realise we are stronger together.

 - Will Aboriginal people still live on the Block?

 Yes.
-Pemulwuy includes plans for 62 affordable accommodations for Aboriginal and Torres Strait Islander people only.
+Pemulwuy will have 62 affordable dwellings for Aboriginal and Torres Strait Islander people.

-The Block will remain in Aboriginal hands totally owned by the Aboriginal Housing Company.
+The land will remain in Aboriginal hands totally owned by the Aboriginal Housing Company.

 - Why are you re-developing the Block?